This article was last updated on 22/11/2024

 An ordinary personal pension will give you a choice of investments, these will normally be managed funds which include a mix of shares and other stock market listed assets.
 You need to compare charges and fees when considering which type of personal pension to pay into.

-If you’re a more active investor, for example you already own some shares and dabble in the stock market, then a SIPP may be worth considering.
+If you’re a more active investor, for example, you already own some shares and dabble in the stock market, then a Self-Employed Personal Pension (SIPP) may be worth considering.
 SIPPs can include collective investments, such as unit trusts or investment trusts.
 They can also include property and land and some SIPPs will allow you to invest in residential property through real estate investment trusts (REITs); these are also a collective investment, including the shares or assets of a number of companies.

 What happens to my tax?